Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 From the point where business records are created in software, all transfers of data must be made digitally.
 This includes submitting the quarterly updates, making any corrections, and filing the digital tax return.
 It also includes transfers of business records, for instance between a client and agent, or a bookkeeper and agent.

-Permitted digital transfer methods include emailing, importing data, and use of memory sticks.
-We are expecting further guidance from HMRC on permitted practices, but copying and pasting or manually retyping entries will not be allowed.
+Permitted digital transfer methods include emailing, importing data, and use of memory sticks - copying and pasting or manually retyping entries is not allowed.

 Simplification options